-Exhibits showing equipment of polar expeditions made in cooperation with the Museum are located in the corridor leading to the elevators.
+Exhibits showing equipment of polar expeditions made in cooperation with the Museum are in the corridor leading to the 77th Street elevators.

-Here are sledges with which PEARY (1909) and AMUNDSEN (1911) teached the North and South Poles respectively; also souvenirs of the AMUNDSEN-ELLSWORTH expeditions of 1925 and 1926.
+Here are sledges with which PEARY (1909) and AMUNDSEN (1911) reached the North and South Poles respectively: also memorabilia of the AMUNDSEN-ELLSWORTH expeditions of 1925 and 1926 and Ellsworth's four Antarctic expeditions.
 Maps of the Polar Regions show the routes of various explorers and the polar air flights.